-Once you are done selecting a topic, think about the appropriate format for your essay.
+Once you are done selecting among the Shakespeare essay topics, think about the appropriate format for your essay.
 Go with the standard 5-paragraph essay, which usually comprises the following parts: an introduction, at least three body paragraphs, and conclusion.
 Make sure to include background orientation to the topic, and thesis in the introduction; provide arguments in support of the thesis statement (main idea of the writing) in the body paragraphs; summarize the body paragraphs and restate the thesis in the conclusion.
 The conclusion should leave a lasting impression on the reader so that you can do that with the help of a hook sentence of your choice:

 - Literary quote.

 - Rhetorical question.

 It's also a good idea to finish your essay with an interesting fact from the author's life or a quote from his work proving your point.